zefer/mothership/README.md

 structure.

 Mothership is built with Go, AngularJS & WebSockets providing a snappy, real-time user experience.
-All connected clients keep in sync with what is currently playing.
+All connected clients keep the UI in sync with the player state.

 Mothership is cross-platform & extremely portable, building to a single, self-contained binary with no external dependencies other than an [MPD][mpd]